ptsteadman/notebook/stories/summer-of-entropy.md

 After they finished talking, Chris decided to walk home.
 Even though it was dark, he quickly began to sweat.

-He stopped at a nice bar and drank two draft beers, thinking.
-The bartender was very solitious.
-As waited to close out his tab, a woman who looked kind of like Kristen Dunst said 'hi', and asked Chris how he was doing.
+Chris stopped at a nice bar and drank two draft beers, thinking.
+The bar calmingly, inspiringly neoliberal, with a sense of weight.
+As Chris waited to close out his tab, a woman who looked kind of like Kirsten Dunst said 'hi', and asked him how he was doing.